In this surf spot review – find out what to expect when surfing Seaside, what time of year this wave is best and other hidden, local knowledge.

 Where is Seaside Reef in Cardiff?

 Firstly, let me clarify that Cardiff is part of Encinitas.
-Hence, Seaside Reef Cardiff.
+Hence, Seaside Reef Cardiff or Seaside Beach Cardiff.
 Seaside Reef Surf Spot is easily spotted when driving along the Coast Highway 101.
 When driving South along Coast Highway, you will spot an entrance and large parking lot for South Cardiff State Beach on your right.
 The entrance is just before the Solana Beach border.

 Beware, when entering Cardiff State Beach into your smart phone, it will likely take you the main entrance for Cardiff Reef.
-However, Seaside Reef in Cardiff is located to the South.
+However, Seaside Reef in Cardiff is located South from there.

 Fortunately, the parking lot at South Cardiff State Beach is huge.
 As such, you shouldn’t have any trouble finding a parking spot.
 However, it is paid parking.
 Note, the annual California State Park pass will also apply.

 I also must note that this lot does not open until 7am.
 For those of you aiming to do dawn patrol, there are a few spots North along Coast Highway where you can park for free on those early days.
-Alternatively, the first right going North past South Cardiff State Beach will be Ocean Street.
+Alternatively, the first street on your right going North past South Cardiff State Beach will be Ocean Street.
 You can also park in this Solana Beach neighborhood.
+From here, you can either backtrack to walk back to Seaside Beach or you can take stair access from the top of the bluffs.
+This staircase will drop you out directly in front of Tabletops surf spot, but keep walking South to paddle out at Seaside Reef.

 Once parked, it’s time to enjoy some Seaside Reef surfing!